sfhemstreet/chore-api/README.md

 # chore-api
-backend for chore-app
+Back-End for Chore

-UChore, a task organizer and assignment tool
+Chore, a task organizer and assignment tool

 What :
 - backend for chore-app, for roommates/parents/partners to keep track of chores